Mitch Skupien

-Mitch Skupien was a manager and executive in the All-American Girls Professional Baseball League.
+Mitch Skupien was a manager and executive in the All-American Girls Professional Baseball League (AAGPBL).

 Very little is known about this man who worked hard for the AAGPBL during the final five years of its existence.
 Previously, Skupien had managed the Rayson Sporting Goods, a Chicago baseball team, and also had served as a scout for the AAGPBL since the early years of the circuit.
 He reported to the board of directors in 1949 and later managed during four years, leading his teams to three playoff appearances, including the Championship title in the league's last season.